Jiwoo0920/CS1XA3/Project02/README.md

 **6) Change Theme**
 * There are a total of 15 themes in this game
 * Themes can be changed at any point of the game, in any mode
-* To switch between themes, navigate through the options by pressing the left/right triangle-shaped buttons located on the edges of the **Change Theme** button
+* To switch between themes, navigate through the options by clicking the left/right triangle-shaped buttons located on the edges of the **Change Theme** button
 * Themes are changed automatically, and does not reset to default upon pressing **Start Over** or **Change Mode** buttons